matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 map that was there.
 That is going to get swapped out.
 So no maps ever change.
 No data structures in Clojure ever change.
 We are just
 saying: this reference is going to point to a new map, which is the map that was there, with the association with this ant.

 So just like we saw `assoc` before.
 So this is going to create a new map, taking what was in `p`, associating `:ant` with `a`, then replacing `p` with that.
 That is what `alter` does.
 It calls a function of the state of the thing, yields a new state, puts that back in the reference.

 And then we are going to return an agent -- which is the other kind of reference in Clojure; we had refs and agents -- an agent that tracks the location.
-So the idea here is that the world is a set of references to cells, and the cells have food, pheromones, maybe ants, maybe they are marked as home.
+So the idea here is: the world is a set of references to cells, and the cells have food, pheromones, maybe ants, maybe they are marked as home.
 That is going to be a transactional world.
 We can only change it in a transaction.

 Then we are going to have agents, an agent per ant.
-And agents are asynchronous guys that are going to do work.
+And agents are these asynchronous guys that are going to do work.
 Their state is going to be the location where their ant is.
 So there is a presumption here that no two ants in the same place.
 Not allowed.
 No two ants can occupy the same space.

 Now that would be potentially a hard thing to maintain if you were to write this manually with locks and everything like that.
-You would have to make sure that no two ants can be in the same place.
+You would have to make sure no two ants can be in the same place.
 That is going to happen in this system.
 And these agents are going to be in charge of making sure that that is the case.

-So we are going to take the location that we are passed and we are going to wrap it in an agent, and that is what we are going to return when we create an ant.
+So we are going to take the location we are passed and we are going to wrap it in an agent, and that is what we are going to return when we create an ant.
 We should try creating an ant.

-So we are going to define `a` to be: create an ant at 0 0 in direction
+So we are going to define `a` to be: create an ant at 0 0 in direction 0.

+[Time 1:34:00]

-0. Oh, wait.
+Oh, wait.
 I did not evaluate `create-ant`.
 Now we have defined `create-ant`.
 Now I can call `create-ant`.
 So I am evaluating this line here.  `create-ant`.  `a`.
 And then we can see `a` is -- it is just an agent.
 Agents can be deref'ed like references can, and we see